knative/docs/blog/releases/announcing-knative-v0-21-release.md

 - Fix for DomainMapping when using Kourier with AutoTLS
 - Eventing Source **PingSource** binary mode has breaking changes.
 - Eventing sync has the ability to know when to reply, see the [event reply header contract](https://github.com/knative/eventing/blob/release-0.21/docs/spec/data-plane.md#event-reply-contract) specification for more details.
+- The CLI `kn` 0.21.0 comes with some bug fixes and minor feature enhancements.
+It's mostly a polishing release.
+It is also the first release that brings two kn plugins to the Knative release train.